Norway

 June

-Midnight sun season begins
+Midnight sun begins with mild weather

 July